Please Note: The library will be closed daily from 11:30 AM – 1:30 PM.

 ATLA Religion Database (American Theological Library Association)

-Produced by the American Theological Library Association (ATLA), coverage in this database begins in 1908, with indexing for some journal titles extending back into the nineteenth century.
-Full text is provided for articles and reviews from more than 300 journals selected by leading religion scholars.
+Produced by the American Theological Library Association (ATLA), this database provides extensive coverage of religious and theological scholarship dating back to 1908, with some journal indexing extending into the 19th century.
+It includes full-text access to articles and reviews from over 300 journals selected by leading scholars in the field.

 Catholic Reformation (Digital Library of the Catholic Reformation)

-Comprising hundreds of titles written during the 16th and 17th centuries, The Digital Library of the Catholic Reformation gives researchers immediate, Web-based access to hundreds of hard-to-find works, including papal documents, synodal decrees, catechisms, confessors’ manuals, biblical commentaries, theological treatises, sacred drama, liturgical works, inquisitorial manuals, preaching guides, accounts of saints’ lives, and devotional works.
+This digital collection offers researchers immediate, web-based access to hundreds of rare works from the 16th and 17th centuries.
+It includes papal documents, synodal decrees, catechisms, confessors’ manuals, biblical commentaries, theological treatises, sacred drama, liturgical texts, inquisitorial manuals, preaching guides, hagiographies, and devotional works.

-The Turro Library houses a sacred music library of over 200 CD which contribute to an historical survey of Catholic Church music.
+The Turro Library maintains a sacred music collection of over 200 CDs, providing an extensive historical survey of Catholic Church music.

 Summer Institute for Priests Talks